How to Travel the World On Minimum Wage

 Values: Attitude is Everything

-The best way to save money for traveling is by adjusting your attitude.
+The best way to save money for travel is by adjusting your attitude.
 As in any endeavor, begin by thinking clearly about what you most value.

 Take any six months of your life.
 Say you are accustomed to going out to and spending a large chunk of your paycheck on alcohol and expensive food or other indulgences.
 During these hypothetical six months, you can continue as you always have, going out, drinking, having a good time, living life as usual.
 Or you could spend six months rarely going out and eating cheap food at home (and packing a lunch for work), then conclude this “austere” interlude with a two-month trip around Southeast Asia.